Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Being a part of a community is also a great way to boost your network.

-The people you meet during bootcamp—classmates, instructors, hiring managers, fellow coders at seminars and hackathons—will be the foundation of your tech network.
+The people you meet during bootcamp—classmates, your instructional team, and maybe even fellow coding students in online forums—will be the foundation of your tech network.
 This can be incredibly valuable once you’ve graduated and are making your way in the industry.
 Plus, a strong network can help build your reputation as a developer.

-With a strong network, you’ll learn more about the industry, find out about meetups, and get the inside scoop on exciting products and companies.
+You can also utilize your professional network to learn more about the industry, get the inside scoop on developing technologies, and discover exciting roles and companies.

 Graduating from a bootcamp demonstrates to prospective employers your commitment to learning and drive to succeed.

 Employers know that bootcamps are rigorous.
-Proving that you can dedicate 60 to 80 hours a week to learn a new skill set says a lot about you.
+Proving that you can dedicate the time and effort it takes to rapidly learn a new skill set says a lot about you as an aspiring tech professional.
 This is one of the many reasons bootcamp graduates are highly sought after by some of the top companies in the world.

 Bootcamps will also give you the opportunity to create a portfolio that will impress hiring managers.